MicrosoftDocs/azure-docs/articles/sql-database/sql-database-intelligent-insights.md

 Errored requests degradation model monitors individual queries and detects an increase in the number of queries that have errored out compared to the baseline period.
 This model also monitors critical exceptions that have reached absolute thresholds managed by Azure Database built-in intelligence.
 The system automatically takes into consideration the number of query requests made to the database and accounts for any workload changes in the monitored period.

-When the measured increase in errored query requests in relationship with the overall number of requests made is deemed as significant to the workload performance, these queries are flagged to have the errored requests performance degradation issue.
+When the measured increase in errored requests in relationship with the overall number of requests made is deemed as significant to the workload performance, impacted queries are flagged to have the errored requests performance degradation issue.

 The Intelligent insights log outputs the count of errored requests, indication if the performance degradation was related to increase in errored requests or to reaching one of the monitored critical exception thresholds and measured time of the performance degradation.